 35. What is methemoglobin?

-Hemoglobin that is unable to bind O2 (due to oxidation of Fe2+ to Fe3+).
-The remainder of haem molecules will have an increased affinity for O2 (Left shift).
+Hemoglobin that cannot bind to O2 due to oxidation of Fe2+ to Fe3+.
+The remainder of the heme molecules will have an increased affinity for O2 (i.e., left shift).

 36. What are the common sources of carbon monoxide?

-The product of incomplete (internal) combustion of hydrocarbons (engine exhaust), fire, improperly adjusted heating elements, charcoal/gas grills, exposure to paint strippers containing methylene chloride and tobacco smoke (blood carboxyhemoglobin levels 10%).
+The product of incomplete (internal) combustion of hydrocarbons (engine exhaust), fire, improperly adjusted heating elements, charcoal/gas grills, exposure to paint strippers containing methylene chloride, and tobacco smoke.

-38. What are the some more clinical signs and symptoms of carbon monoxide poisoning?
+38. What are some more clinical signs and symptoms of carbon monoxide poisoning?

 41. What kind of shift to the oxyhemoglobin dissociation curve does CO poisoning cause?

-44. What percentage of carboxyhemoglobin level (CO-HB) is concerning in non-pregnant?
+44. What percentage of carboxyhemoglobin level (CO-HB) is concerning in non-pregnant patients?

-45. What percentage of carboxyhemoglobin level (CO-HB) is concerning in pregnant?
+45. What percentage of carboxyhemoglobin level (CO-HB) is concerning in pregnant patients?

 48. What are the physical findings of carboxyhemoglobinemia?

-Carbonaceous sputum, facial burns, singed nasal hairs, signs of hypoxemia, rapid respiratory rate, nasal flaring or intercostal retractions, hoarse voice, grunting, rales or rhonchi, erythema or edema of oropharynx or nasopharynx and inability to swallow.
+Carbonaceous sputum, facial burns, singed nasal hairs, signs of hypoxemia, rapid respiratory rate, nasal flaring or intercostal retractions, hoarse voice, grunting, rales or rhonchi, erythema or edema of oropharynx or nasopharynx, and the inability to swallow.

 49. What are the four signs of hypoxemia?